 As an international researcher, relatively simple entry conditions will apply to you.
-If you are a citizen of the EU, a country of the European Economic Area or Switzerland you are entitled to move freely within the EU.
-You can travel to Germany without any particular permit or visa, and can research and work here.
-All you need is a valid passport or ID card.
+If you are a citizen of the EU, a citizen of the European Economic Area (ERA) or a Swiss citizen, you do not need any particular permit or visa.
+You can research and work here.
+You only need a valid passport or ID card.

-If you are an international researcher already working or doing a PhD in the EU, you can also spend a period of time – up to 180 days for short-term mobility and up to a year for long-term mobility – conducting research in Germany without applying for any additional residence permit.
+If you are an international researcher already working or doing a PhD in the EU, you can also spend a certain period of time – up to 180 days for short-term mobility and up to a year for long-term mobility – conducting research in Germany without applying for any additional residence permit.
 Your host institution merely has to notify the Federal Office for Migration and Refugees accordingly.

-In all other cases, a visa will be required.
-In other words, if you are not from the EU, a country of the European Economic Area or Switzerland (i.e. if you are from a "third country") and want to work as a researcher in Germany.
-You will have to apply for this visa in your home country by visiting the relevant German diplomatic mission in person.
+In all other cases, a visa will be required if you are not from the EU, a country of the European Economic Area or Switzerland and intend to work as a researcher in Germany.
+You will have to apply for the respective visa in your country of residence by visiting the relevant German diplomatic mission – an embassy or consulate – in person.

-Depending on what you wish to do in Germany, special residence permits are available to you as a researcher: you will be issued a study or research visa or the EU Blue Card.
+Depending on what you wish to do in Germany, special visa are available to you as a researcher:

-Make sure to check in good time with the German diplomatic mission in your home country which conditions apply to you and which requirements you will need to meet.
+Make sure to check in good time with the German diplomatic mission in your country of residence to find out which conditions apply to you and which requirements you will need to meet.
 You should also check if there are any documents that need to be translated into German before your visa application or if any of your qualifications need to be officially recognised.